My name is Emily Washines, MPA and scholar. I am an enrolled member of the Yakama Nation with Cree and Skokomish lineage.

 About Native Friends

 A Native lifestyle empowerment brand with a focus on language, history, and culture.
 Native Friends gives information to inspire conversations with families, tribes, and communities.
-Native Friends travels to speak on topics including: Food Sovereignty, First Foods, Treaty Rights, Fishing Rights Climate Change, Riparian and Wetland Restoration and Native History.
+Native Friends travels to speak on topics including: Food Sovereignty, First Foods, Treaty Rights, Fishing Rights, Women's Rights, Climate Change, Riparian and Wetland Restoration and Native History.
 We have community organizing with a specialization in Native American policy and communication.
 Initiatives include Treaty Leaders!
 Supporting tribal members in treaty rights, Yakama War: Searching for Descendants of Yakama War, Native American Language Revitalization, and Return of Wapato: Traditional Food.
-Native Friends publishes a blog and short videos on a variety of Language + Lifestyle topics.
+Native Friends publishes a blog and short videos.

 What if you're not a tribal member?